MySuper Heatmap Frequently Asked Questions

 - Deloitte - APRA retained Deloitte in the early stages of the MySuper Product Heatmap development through a short term consulting engagement.
 In this engagement Deloitte reviewed and provided summary observations on APRA’s initial proposed metrics and high level methodology used in two areas - specifically investment performance and fees and costs.

 - No formal opinion or report was provided by Deloitte to APRA.
-Deloitte provided observations to APRA for the purpose of informing APRA’s further work on the heatmap.
+Deloitte provided observations to APRA for the purpose of informing APRA’s further work on the Heatmap.
 Deloitte was not engaged and did not review the final versions of the MySuper Product Heatmap metrics, methodology or reporting as launched by APRA.

 - Rice Warner – APRA retained Rice Warner in the MySuper Product Heatmap development through a short term consulting engagement.
 In this engagement Rice Warner reviewed and provided summary observations and feedback on APRA’s proposed metrics and high level methodology.
-Rice Warner also reviewed draft calculations of the metrics in the heatmap and provided observations on the application of the methodology and on the interpretation of the data used as inputs to the methodology.
+Rice Warner also reviewed draft calculations of the metrics in the Heatmap and provided observations on the application of the methodology and on the interpretation of the data used as inputs to the methodology.

 - No formal opinion or report was provided by Rice Warner to APRA.
 Rice Warner provided observations and feedback to APRA for the purpose of informing APRA’s further work on the Heatmap.

-17. Why did APRA use target strategic asset allocation rather than actual asset allocation in one of the reference portfolio benchmarks?
+14. Why did APRA use target strategic asset allocation rather than actual asset allocation in one of the reference portfolio benchmarks?